sanmati2005/app_meeting/DEPLOYMENT-INSTRUCTIONS.md

 ## Common Issues and Solutions

 1. **MongoDB Connection Error**:
-   - Ensure your MongoDB Atlas cluster allows connections from Heroku IPs (0.0.0.0/0)
+   - Ensure your MongoDB Atlas cluster allows connections from Render IPs (0.0.0.0/0)
    - Double-check your MONGO_URI format and credentials

 2. **Environment Variables Not Set**:
-   - Make sure all required environment variables are set in Heroku Config Vars
+   - Make sure all required environment variables are set in Render Environment Variables

 3. **CORS Issues**:
    - The backend is already configured to allow all origins, but you can adjust the cors settings in server.js if needed

-4. **Port Issues**:
+4. **Build Failures**:
-   - Heroku dynamically assigns ports through the PORT environment variable
-   - The server.js file is already configured to use process.env.PORT
+   - Check the build logs in Render dashboard
+   - Ensure all dependencies are correctly listed in package.json

+5. **Application Crashes**:
+   - Check the runtime logs in Render dashboard
+   - Ensure your MONGO_URI is correctly formatted and accessible